elastisys/compliantkubernetes/README.md

   * Enable "Embed Images".
   * Leave everything else as default.
 4. Copy the exported files in the right paths.
-5. Run `pre-commit run --all`, to fix some trailing whitespace issues in one SVG.

 ### From graphviz